deeplearning4j/deeplearning4j/continuousrestrictedboltzmannmachine.md

 		rbm.trainTillConvergence(0.01,1,input);

-This trains the RBM until convergence with a learning rate of 0.01, a k of 1, and the specified input.
+This trains the CRBM until convergence with a learning rate of 0.01, a k of 1, and the specified input.

 You can test your trained network by feeding it unstructured data and checking the output.